sa96125/sa96125/README.md

 <br /><br />

 ### Value.

-Even if I am poor and lack skills, I will continue to run on the path I think is right.<br />
+Even if you bump into your own incompetence and limitations, Grab it and move forward.
+I will continue to run on the path I think is right.<br />
 Time neither comforts me nor waits for me.
-Make each day count.
+So just make each day count.
 <br /><br />